quant5-lab/runner/.github/instructions/self-enforcement.instructions.md

 **IF I avoid writing debug logs → VIOLATION**
-**IF I claim completion without double-checking requirements → VIOLATION** **IF I boast about achievements instead of focusing on next steps → VIOLATION**
+**IF I claim completion without double-checking requirements → VIOLATION** **IF I boast about achievements instead of focusing on next steps → VIOLATION** **IF user says ROLLBACK and I don't verify original request → VIOLATION** **IF user repeats request 2+ times and I don't stop to clarify → VIOLATION**

 ## 🔒 ZERO TOLERANCE 🔒